apache/iotdb/docs/Documentation/UserGuideV0.7.0/7-Tools-spark.md

 df.show
 ```

-Note: Global time ordering of all TsFiles in a directory is not supported now.
+Note 1: Global time ordering of all TsFiles in a directory is not supported now.

+Note 2: Measurements of the same name should have the same schema.

 <a id="example-4-query"></a>
 ### Example 4: query